Sivaaiyammal/SNA_Assignment_1/README.md

-# SNA_Assignment_1
+# Assignment 1
-This is my first assignment in SNA.
+This is my first project, where I have used HTML, CSS, and Bootstrap to build a responsive webpage.
+The layout automatically adjusts based on the screen size, ensuring a seamless experience across different devices.